 So, which do I use?

 Both Imagify and ShortPixel do an excellent job of image optimization.
-The optimized file sizes created by each plugin are about the same when comparing JPGs & PNGs.
+The optimized file sizes created by each plugin are about the same.
 Both plugins are capable of a “set it and forget it” approach: install the plugin and it’ll seamlessly do its job in the background.

 Optimizing your image dimensions